Find Lasting Peace: The Transformative Hindu Teaching of Not Looking at Others’ Faults

 Graphic with an orange DONATE button and heart icons on a dark mandala background.
 Overlay text asks to support dharma-renaissance.org in reviving and sharing dharmic wisdom.
 Cultural Insights, Personal Reflections.

-Which scriptures and traditions support this teaching?
+Which Hindu texts support this teaching?

-Practical disciplines include svādhyāya (self-inquiry), pratikraman, breath awareness, japa, pranayama, and seva.
-These practices help reset reactivity and redirect energy toward constructive action.
+The article recommends svādhyāya, journaling, Pratikraman, breath awareness, japa, brief pranayama, and seva.
+These practices help notice recurring judgments, reset reactions, and redirect energy into constructive service.